Advertiser Disclosure

 Comparing Capital One Miles and Chase Ultimate Rewards

-Capital One’s main rewards program is known as Capital One Miles, while Chase’s rewards program is known as Chase Ultimate Rewards.
+Capital One’s primary rewards program is Capital One Miles, while Chase’s rewards program is known as Chase Ultimate Rewards.

-You can earn Capital One miles by making purchases using Capital One Miles credit cards, and you can earn Ultimate Rewards points by making purchases using Chase Ultimate Rewards credit cards.
+You earn Capital One miles by making purchases using Capital One Miles credit cards, and you earn Ultimate Rewards points by making purchases using Chase Ultimate Rewards credit cards.

-Each credit card earns points or miles at different rates and on different categories, such as dining or travel.
+Each credit card earns points or miles at different rates and in different categories, such as dining or travel.

-Capital One miles and Chase Ultimate Rewards points can both be used for statement credits, gift cards, experiences, and more.
-In general, using your points in these ways will get you a value of 1 cent per point.
-For example, you can redeem 10,000 Capital One miles or Chase Ultimate Rewards points for $100 in statement credits or for a $100 gift card.
+Capital One Miles and Chase Ultimate Rewards points can be used for statement credits, gift cards, experiences, and more.
+In general, using your points in these ways gets you a value of 1 cent per point.
+For example, you can redeem 10,000 Capital One miles or Chase Ultimate Rewards points for $100 in statement credits or a $100 gift card.

 Capital One Miles and Chase Ultimate Rewards each have different transfer partners.
-Some transfer partners, such as Singapore Airlines KrisFlyer and Air France/KLM Flying Blue are part of both rewards systems, while others, such as United Airlines MileagePlus (with Chase) and Avianca LifeMiles (with Capital One) are only partners with 1 of the rewards systems.
+Some transfer partners, such as Singapore Airlines KrisFlyer and Air France-KLM Flying Blue are part of both rewards systems.
+In contrast, others, such as United Airlines MileagePlus (with Chase) and Avianca LifeMiles (with Capital One) are only partners with 1 of the rewards systems.

 Also, Chase maintains a 1:1 transfer ratio with all of the Chase transfer partners, while Capital One maintains a 1:1 transfer ratio with most of its partners.

-Both of these rewards systems have excellent transfer partnerships, overall.
+Both of these reward systems have excellent transfer partnerships overall.

-And if you’re not looking to redeem through transfer partners, you can redeem Capital One miles via Capital One Travel for 1 cent each or Chase Ultimate Rewards points through the Chase travel portal at up to 1.5 cents each, which is a 50% bonus compared to the normal redemption value.
+And if you’re not looking to redeem through transfer partners, you can redeem Capital One Miles via Capital One Travel for 1 cent each or Chase Ultimate Rewards points through the Chase Travel portal at up to 1.5 cents each.
+This provides a 50% bonus compared to the standard redemption value.

 On the other hand, Capital One maintains a pretty consistent value of 1 cent per mile when redeeming for anything besides transfer partners.

 There are only a handful of credit cards that can earn Capital One miles, while there are many credit cards that can earn Ultimate Rewards points.
-In general, both issuers allow you to earn up to 10 miles or points per dollar spent.
+Both issuers generally allow you to earn up to 10 miles or points per dollar spent.

-When you take everything into consideration, Chase Ultimate Rewards points are worth around 2 cents each, and Capital One miles are worth around 1.8 cents each, according to our valuations.
+When you consider everything, Chase Ultimate Rewards points are worth around 2 cents each, and Capital One miles are worth around 1.8 cents each, according to our valuations.

 Bottom Line: Chase Ultimate Rewards is the superior points currency, with a small caveat that Capital One has a few niche transfer partners, such as Cathay Pacific Asia Miles, that could be useful in some situations.
 And unless you never want to think about bonus categories and are willing to accept a lower earning structure, Chase Ultimate Rewards is the clear winner over Capital One Miles.